noahehall/theBookOfNoah/0current/architectural thinking/application_architecture.md

 ##### microservices

 - the extreme in service oriented architectures, with the removal of the enterprise service bus
-- each service should be single purpose, stateless and scalable
+- each service should be single purpose, stateless, independenty scalable and composable

 - involves creating multiple applications (i.e. micro services) that work interdependently